NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 You need to show step-by-step when somebody comes and they give money, show that money goes into the bank account, what that money is being used for.
 You also are usually going to want to have a contract with the investor.

-These people that are not filling out contracts, that are just going by their promise, obviously the investor is stupid to get involved in something like that, but it also shows a level of unsophistication and it helps the argument for the government that it's all a big scam or big scheme.
+These people are not filling out contracts; they are just going by their promises.
+Obviously, the investor is stupid to get involved in something like that, but it also shows a level of unsophistication, and it helps the government's argument that it's all a big scam or big scheme.

 Obviously, if you're investing the money the right way, you've got everything under contract, you have a bank account, you have a corporation, for example, and you can prove where you are investing the money.

-Also, how you're investing it, you can show that you are legitimately trying to make money for the investors, then you've got an argument and you have a potential defense that it's not a Ponzi scheme, but instead it's a legitimate business and you shouldn't be criminally prosecuted just because things didn't go the right way.
+Also, how you're investing it, you can show that you are legitimately trying to make money for the investors.
+You've got an argument, and you have a potential defense that it's not a Ponzi scheme, but instead, it's a legitimate business, and you shouldn't be criminally prosecuted just because things didn't go the right way.

 Negotiation with Federal Prosecutor For Best Outcome

-What I have you do is you come in and we talk about it.
-I encourage you to be honest and give me the straight-forward information because if you want me to help you now and down the road, I need the truth.
+What I have you do is come in, and we can talk about it.
+I encourage you to be honest and give me straightforward information because if you want me to help you now and down the road, I need the truth.

-I need exactly what happened so I can best defend you and I'm not caught by surprise by the government being able to show that it truly is a Ponzi scheme six months to a year from no because you're the one that will suffer in that scenario.
+I need to know exactly what happened so I can best defend you and am not caught by surprise when the government is able to show that it truly is a Ponzi scheme six months to a year from now because you're the one who will suffer that scenario.

-Because the government is going to be angry that we didn't try to work out some sort of a resolution with them and they're going to try to get a much harsher sentence than if we would have handled it the right way.
+The government is going to be angry that we didn't try to work out some sort of resolution with them, and they're going to try to get a much harsher sentence than if we had handled it the right way.

 Hedding Law Firm is a top-ranked federal criminal defense law firm located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
 Contact our office for a free case consultation at (213) 542-0994.